Karna Limbu

-Karna Limbu (कर्ण लिम्बु) is a Nepali international football player and he plays for the National League side Jhapa XI.
-Despite being one of the most consistent goalscorers in the Nepalese leagues many fans believe that he deserves to play for the national team more regularly.
+Karna Limbu (कर्ण लिम्बु) is a Nepali football player, who most recently played for National League side Jhapa XI, and has also been capped for Nepal.

-He currently plays for the Jhapa XI and also played for Machhindra FC last season in the Redbull A-Division League of Nepal.

 Club career

 Machhindra

 In the second to last game of the 2014 Martyr's A League second division Limbu scored a late goal over Sankata Boys Sports Club which made him top scorer of the league with 11 goals and cemented second place for Machhindra.

 Jhapa XI

 In January 2015 along with several other former Machhindra players Limbu signed with Jhapa XI for the upcoming 2015 Nepal National League.

 International career

 Limbu came on as a 75-minute substitute for Anil Gurung in a match against Yemen on 25 March 2014 in an eventual 2-0 defeat.

-Limbu was excluded for Nepal's next match against the Philippines in April 2014.
-Even more controversially Limbu was not included in the two world cup qualification against India in March 2015 despite being in the best inform striker in Nepal at the time.

-In December 2015 it was announced that coach Patrick Aussems had cut Limbu and three other players from the squad for the 2015 SAFF Championship, yet again denying Limbu that chance to play for Nepal on the big stage.
+In December 2015, it was announced that coach Patrick Aussems had cut Limbu and three other players from the squad for the 2015 SAFF Championship.